dpwiese/personal-website/content/posts/adaptive-pi-python.md

 # Introduction

-During graduate school I spent years studying, learning and researching dynamic systems and adaptive learning and control theory.
+During graduate school I spent years studying, learning, and researching dynamic systems and adaptive learning and control theory.
 The majority of my work was theoretical - deriving new algorithms to learn about and control unique systems in new ways and prove that these algorithms would work.
 Theory was applied to determine how well such algorithms would work and understand the situations when they would fail.
 However, it was always interesting and useful to simulate the systems to actually see how they responded over time and gain additional insight into their performance.